gg-forks/antigravity-cpu-fix/README.md

 # Antigravity CPU Fix

+**TL;DR:** Antigravity burns CPU because the agent panel never stops repainting.
+This fix slows it down to 1 refresh per second (still usable) and cuts background LSP load.
+Tested: CPU drops from 80%+ to ~20% idle.
+Backups auto-created; undo is easy.

 Antigravity feels slow because the agent panel constantly does small background tasks — it redraws and measures parts of the UI many times per second, which eats CPU even when you're not interacting with it.
 Also, every open project can launch a language server that uses CPU in the background, so multiple projects multiply the load.
 This patch reduces that constant background work so the app becomes responsive again; backups are automatic and rollback is a single copy.

 ## What this does (plain English)